dxw/rspec-capybara-workshop/README.md

 3. get it running using the following terminal commands `rails db:setup`
   `bundle exec rspec`

+4. get it running using the following terminal commands `bundle exec rails server`
-  Visit `localhost:3000` to view the service
+   Visit `localhost:3000` to view the service.

 ## Running the tests